adamwatters/godot-vision-docs/docs/04-road-map.md

 ## Someday...maybe...?

 * Add an implementation of Godot's [high-level multiplayer](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html) based on Apple's [GroupSession](https://developer.apple.com/documentation/groupactivities/groupsession) abstraction so that making Godot experiences shared over Persona Facetime calls is effortless.

+* Document and simplify the process to build the whole stack, starting with Godot, so that users can easily make slim builds including [only the Godot features they need](https://docs.godotengine.org/en/stable/contributing/development/compiling/optimizing_for_size.html#disabling-unwanted-modules).